Lawyer consulting to client before sign business contract in the office

 • Overstaying the term of a visa

-Waivers Against Deportation
+Waivers Against Removal

 One way to respond to deportation is to obtain a waiver.
 If you are facing removal or immigration authorities have indicated that you will be barred from entering the U.S., we will help you to obtain the appropriate waiver: